cdctentacles/azure-event-hubs-plugin/README.md

 # azure-event-hubs-plugin
-Azure Event Bus collector for persistent storage of CDC events
+Azure Event Hubs plugin for persistent storage and retrieval of CDC events.